ssonkiya/ssonkiya.github.io/_posts/2016-7-5-Introduction.md

 I was fortune to attend Rice University and take classes from and designed by Hadley Wickham, perhaps the most prominent developer of packages for R (he has even been referred to as [the man who revolutionaized R ](http://priceonomics.com/hadley-wickham-the-man-who-revolutionized-r/).
 I didn't fully appreciate the amazing opportunity I was getting at that time, even though my brother Dave was insanely jealous I had personally knew the great Hadley Wickham.
 Now Dave has far surpassed me, having:

-* [Built packages](https://github.com/dgrtwo/broom) that are becoming a core part of the what Hadley would like us to call "the tidy-verse" (instead of the "Hadley verse")
+* [Built a package](https://github.com/dgrtwo/broom) that is becoming a core part of the what Hadley would like us to call "the tidy-verse" (instead of the "Hadley verse")
 * Become one of the relatively small number of people Hadley follows on Twitter (and also retweets a lot)
 * Had cocktails made for him by Hadley at the rOpenSci Unconference